 I think more about the job that the poem has than the job that the poet does.
 I want to write poems that are a balm or are keys gripped between fingers on the dark part of the walk or a hot water bottle or a mirror.

-This poem is inspired by the ways that queer people, especially femme people and women, find and make homes in a world that is unsafe for them.
+[“A History of Houses Built Out of Spite”] is inspired by the ways that queer people, especially femme people and women, find and make homes in a world that is unsafe for them.
 I read an article about houses built by disgruntled landowners, and thought about “houses,” or chosen families that queer and trans* people had made from themselves after been ostracized by loved ones and by institutions in general, and Amy Winehouse, and a particularly beautiful dance party just after I turned 18.

 The excerpt from Dionne Brand’s thirsty is a masterpiece of musicality.
 It would hypnotize if it wasn’t so jarring.
 I love the feel of a poem like that, where saying it is almost as pleasing as hearing what it says, and I’d love to see how its performance would transform once the work was grounded in my body.